 (Lengthwise grooves or ridges) - may indicate a kidney disorder (kidney failure); associated with aging; iron deficiency (Anemia).
-May indicate a tendency to develop arthritis.
+It may indicate a tendency to develop arthritis.

 Clubbing occurs when the tips of your fingers enlarge and your nails curve around your fingertips.
 This condition results from low oxygen levels in your blood and could be a sign of lung disease.
 Clubbing is also associated with inflammatory bowel disease and liver disease.

-Inflammation of the nail folds, which appear red, swollen and tender.
+Inflammation of the nail folds, which appear red, swollen, and tender.
 The cuticle may not be visible.
-Causes: fungal infection, secondary bacterial infection, people who's hands are often in water are more susceptible.
+Causes: fungal infection, secondary bacterial infection, people whose hands are often in water are more susceptible.

 Spoon nails (koilonychia) are soft nails that look scooped out.
 The depression usually is large enough to hold a drop of liquid.
 Spoon nails may be a sign of iron deficiency anemia.